 Trauma has profound implications for mental and physical health.
-Historical trauma, as we explore in this article, can create health inequities centuries later.
+Historical trauma can create health inequities centuries later.

-Events such as COVID-19 and the Black Lives Matter (BLM) movement have brutally exposed racial and socioeconomic injustice.
-In their wake, it is becoming impossible to hold on to the same airbrushed narratives of the past.
+The coronavirus pandemic and the Black Lives Matter (BLM) movement have brutally exposed racial and socioeconomic injustices.
+It is now impossible to hold on to the airbrushed narratives of the past.

-For some people, memories of genocide, colonialism, and historical trauma replace connotations of peace, harmony, and understanding.
+For some people, memories of genocide, colonialism, and historical trauma supercede its associations with peace, harmony, and understanding.

-On this Native American Heritage Day, we examine the impact of historical trauma on present-day inequities among the American Indian and Alaska Native communities, as seen through the research of several experts on the subject.
+On Native American Heritage Day and every day, it’s important to examine the impact of historical trauma on present-day inequities among American Indian and Alaska Native (AI/AN) communities, as seen in the research of experts on the subject.

 - a sixfold higher risk of tuberculosis